neuropsychology/neuropsychology.R/Course/Introduction.md

 cor.test(df$Negative_Affect, df$Age)
 ```

-As you can see, the p value and the beta are almost identical (not excatly, due to some minimal imprecisions caused by the indermediate `scale()` function).
-Again, you can retrieve the confindence interval with the `confint()` function.
+As you can see, the p value and the beta are almost identical (not exactly, due to some minimal imprecisions caused by the intermediate `scale()` function).
+Again, you can retrieve the confidence interval with the `confint()` function.

-**As a conclusion, linear and non linear modelling is a powerful and consistent framework.**
+**As a conclusion, linear and nonlinear modelling is a powerful and consistent framework.**